 - Service leg.
 A service leg is defined as the activity performed by a shuttle from one node to a different one in the time-expanded network.
 These nodes can be the time-expanded representation of two different physical nodes when the service leg is the transportation service operated by a shuttle between two different terminals.
 This first class of activities is represented by the set \mathcal{A}^{M} of movement arcs already introduced in the network definition.
 Otherwise, the two nodes could represent the time-expanded representation of the same physical node at two distinct time instants, and in that case the service leg represents the shuttle holding at the associated physical terminal in order to perform loading and unloading services.
 This second class of activities is represented by the set \mathcal{A}^{H} of holding arcs introduced above. - Schedule.
 The schedule associated to each of the operating shuttles is represented by a single tour passing through the dummy node and composed of consecutive service legs.
 The tour touches a finite number of nodes in the time-expanded network, representing the shuttle servicing the associated terminal at the corresponding time instant.
 In Figure 5 an example of schedule is illustrated: the dummy arc between γ and the seaport node labelled 1 represents the start of the tour from the seaport, where loading operations take place, represented by the service leg (1, 2).
-It follows the service leg (2,3) representing the movement of the shuttle toward a first dry port terminal where loading/unloading operations are performed (service leg (3,4)) before moving, through the service leg (4,5), and reach a second dry port terminal.
-After the loading/unloading operations at the second dry port are performed, represented by the service leg (5,6), a new service leg (6,7) brings the shuttle again to the seaport, where final unloading operations are performed (service leg (7,8)) before the end of the tour, that is represented by the last (dummy) arc towards γ .
+It follows the service leg (2, 3) representing the movement of the shuttle toward a first dry port terminal where loading/unloading operations are performed (service leg (3, 4)) before moving, through the service leg (4, 5), and reach a second dry port terminal.

-Figure 5: A tour on the time expanded network representing a schedule.
+Figure 5: A tour on the time expanded network representing the schedule of a shuttle starting from a seaport, touching two distinct dry ports and then getting back to the origin seaport.